What’s behind feeling lost and out of sorts? You know, that emotional state you’re in where you feel your life’s out of order.

-Your friend gives you a call asking you to hang out but you say you’re not in the mood.
-What does not being in a mood mean exactly?
+Your friend gives you a call asking you to hang out, but you say you’re not in the mood.
+What does not being in a mood mean?

 There is always a reason behind each low emotion that you experience.
-By digging into the past, you can almost always figure out that reason.
+By digging into the past, you can always figure out that reason.

-In this article, we explore what’s going on and the possible reasons behind such an emotional state…
+In this article, we explore what’s going on and the reasons behind experiencing such an emotional state…

 Feeling out of sorts and unfinished businesses

 When we feel out of sorts, it feels like something is tugging on our psyche.
 It feels like our mind is going in one direction but is being pulled by some other force in a different direction.
 Feelings don’t lie.
 This is exactly what’s happening.